isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Source**

-Search through the sources of our BigQuery tables using the Source filter.
-Sources of available tables are listed and searchable using the source filter.
+Search through the sources of the data in our BigQuery tables by using the Source filter.
+Click the Source box to see the dropdown list and click on a source to select it.
+Additional sources can be selected by clicking in the Source box.

 .. image:: Source-filter.png
    :align: center